Historic Center of Bruges

 Groeningemuseum

-Art lovers will appreciate the Groeningemuseum, which showcases a remarkable collection of Flemish and Belgian art.
-From the famous works of Jan van Eyck to the masterpieces of Hans Memling, this museum offers a glimpse into the region’s artistic heritage.
+Art enthusiasts will find the Groeningemuseum fascinating.
+It houses a collection of Flemish and Belgian art, featuring works by Jan van Eyck and Hans Memling, offering insight into the region’s artistic heritage.

 Minnewater